Search Apartments in West Virginia

 Coal production is a major force in West Virginia's economy, ranking second in the United States and providing about 15% of the nation's total supply.
 It is also a leader in the manufacture of steel, glass, aluminum and chemicals.
 Agriculture plays a small part in the economy, with major farm products including poultry, eggs, apples and dairy.
 Tourism is an increasingly significant industry, with more and more visitors coming to the state each year to appreciate its scenic beauty.
 Numerous state parks, state forests and recreation areas provide ample room for outdoor recreation.
 Popular pastimes include hunting, fishing, hiking, camping, rafting and skiing.

-West Virginia is the sixth most affordable state, with an overall cost of living 9% below the national average, and housing costs--including apartments for rent--at a very affordable 21% below average.
+West Virginia is one of the most affordable states, with an overall cost of living well below the national average.

-The capital city of West Virginia is also its largest, with just over 50,000 residents.
+The capital city of West Virginia is also its largest, with about 50,000 residents.
 Charleston is a small city with rural charm and beauty combined with urban amenities.
 Its location in the lush Appalachian Mountains offers an unparalleled setting of natural beauty.
 The city offers many interesting destinations, including the Clay Center for the Arts and Sciences, golf courses, historic sites, the capitol building and Charleston Town Center, one of the largest urban malls in the nation.
-Those looking to move to this charming city will be happy to know that apartments tend to be affordable, with the median price for apartment rentals at $450 per month.
+Those looking to move to this charming city will be happy to know that apartments tend to be affordable.